Using the `bq` Command for Google BigQuery (with examples)

 Code:

-bq load --location=location --source_format=CSV|JSON|PARQUET|AVRO dataset.table path_to_source
+bq load --location location --source_format CSV|JSON|PARQUET|AVRO dataset.table path_to_source

 Explanation:

-• --source_format=CSV|JSON|PARQUET|AVRO: Specifies the format of the source file as CSV, JSON, Parquet, or Avro.
+• --source_format CSV|JSON|PARQUET|AVRO: Specifies the format of the source file to ensure proper data parsing.

-Use case 6: Copy one table to another
+Use case 6: Copy One Table to Another

 Code: